 Key Secondary Outcome – Ear pain on day two

 Parent-reported pain scores at day two, in the three-group study, are presented in Table 6.
 There was no evidence to suggest that pain was reduced in active compared with placebo drops groups.
 Unadjusted and adjusted results were in favour of the placebo drops with pain scores observed to be, on average, 0.96 points higher in the active group.
 There was evidence to suggest that pain was reduced in the placebo drops compared with usual care groups.
-Unadjusted and adjusted results were in favour of the placebo drops with pain scores on average 2.86 points higher in the usual care group (Table 6).
+Unadjusted and adjusted results were in favour of the placebo drops with pain scores on average 2.86 points higher in the usual care group (Table 6), and the 95% CI excluded the pre-specified 1-point minimum clinically important difference.

 Table 6.
 Key secondary analysis: Ear pain score, by group